TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 <em class="fas fa-fw fa-times text-danger fa-lg"></em> **Nested directory error!**

-Ok, but what if we don't care about these, because **all we need is to create a directory**?
+Ok, but what if we don't care about these because **all we need is to create a directory**?

 ```php
 Nette\Utils\FileSystem::createDir($cacheDirectory);